 The Robertson Trust was established in 1961 by the Robertson sisters Elspeth, Agnes, and Ethel who donated the shares in their businesses, founded and developed by their grandfather and father, to the Trust for charitable purposes.

-The sisters were among the first Trustees, serving for a combined total of 71 years and ensuring the Trust upheld the principles at the heart of the family: honesty, integrity and a willingness to help
+The sisters were among the first Trustees, serving for a combined total of 71 years and ensuring the Trust upheld the principles at the heart of the family: honesty, integrity, and a willingness to help people in need.

-The Robertson Trusts mission is to improve the quality of life and realising the potential of people and communities in Scotland, Robertson Trust focus on four high-level outcomes:
+The Robertson Trusts mission is to improve the quality of life and realising the potential of people and communities in Scotland, Robertson Trust focuses on four high-level outcomes: